edderiofer/YACP-Bot/README.md

 **Q: The diagrams look tiny!
 Can you make them bigger?**

 A: Not by much, unfortunately.
-Discord has a size limit on embedded images (something like 256x256) and YACPDB's xfen-to-image converter outputs a 258x258 image, which Discord decides to downscale to 206x206.
-I have no idea why this is or how to get around it.
-If you know any way to do so, please let me know.
+Discord has a size limit on embedded image previews (something like 256x256) and YACPDB's xfen-to-image converter outputs a 258x258 image.
+If you know any way to embed larger images, or to make YACPDB's xfen-to-image converter output a larger image, please let me know.
+Also, check your Discord zoom settings (App Settings > Appearance > Zoom Level), as the previews scale with this.

 **Q: Could you please add the ability for Discord users to solve the problem move by move (like with other Discord chess puzzle bots)?**